How To Choose the Right Skirting Board Size

 Interior Style

-While property age can favour certain skirting board sizes, larger or smaller skirting boards can emphasise or detract from interior design principles which the height you choose.
+While property age can favour higher skirting board sizes, larger or smaller skirting boards can emphasise or detract from interior design principles.

 Simply put, taller boards create a bigger impact, while a smaller skirting can deliver a subtler effect.
-Here’s a couple of interior principles to think about.
+However there are a few other variables to consider prior to making your choice.

 Colour Schemes

-Recreate this look with Roux skirting board 221mm (H)
+Recreate this large contrasting skirting board look with Roux skirting board 221mm (H)

 In cases like this, you might want to look for a moulding with a prominent shadow profile to add some texture along the foot of the wall.